-In February 2015, the Company completed its initial public offering (the "IPO") of (i) 6,667,000 shares of common stock at a price of \$6.00 per share and (ii) \$20,000 aggregate principal amount of 5% Convertible Senior Notes due 2020 (the "2020 Convertible Notes").
-Existing stockholders and their affiliated entities purchased approximately 3,005,000 shares of common stock issued in the IPO at the same terms previously described.
-In March 2015 the underwriters purchased 299,333 shares of common stock at \$6.00 per share and \$1,000 of the 2020 Convertible Notes pursuant to exercises of their overallotment options.
-The Company received net proceeds of \$36,495, after deducting underwriting discounts and offering-related costs, from its equity issuances and \$18,903 in net proceeds, after deducting underwriting discounts and offering-related costs, from its debt issuances (See Note 7).
+In the first quarter of 2015, the Company completed its initial public offering (the "IPO") of (i) 6,966,333 shares of common stock, including 299,333 shares from an exercise of the underwriters' overallotment option at a price of \$6.00 per share and (ii) \$21,000 aggregate principal amount of 5.0% Convertible Senior Notes due 2020 (the "2020 Convertible Notes"), including \$1,000 from an exercise of the underwriters' overallotment option.
+Existing stockholders and their affiliated entities purchased approximately 3,005,000 shares of common stock issued in the IPO at the same terms.
+The Company received net proceeds of \$36,495, after deducting underwriting discounts and offering-related costs, from its equity issuances and \$18,903 in net proceeds, after deducting underwriting discounts and offering-related costs, from its debt issuances.

 In July and August 2015, holders of \$21,000 principal amount of the 2020 Convertible Notes elected to convert the principal into 3,333,319 shares of common stock.
-In addition, the Interest Make-Whole Payment (as defined below) was settled with shares of common stock, at the election of the Company, resulting in the issuance of 530,072 additional shares of common stock.
+In addition, the Interest Make-Whole Payment (see Note 5) was settled with shares of common stock, at the election of the Company, resulting in the issuance of 530,072 additional shares of common stock.